 When Hurricane Florence struck in September 2018, no one would have predicted the record-breaking 36-inches of rainfall Elizabethtown would experience in less than two days.
-Unfortunately, the Elizabethtown Cemetery was one of the many casualties of the storm, and it suffered damage when the hurricane’s heavy rainfall saturated the ground, causing it to sink and shift, as much as 2 feet in some areas.
+Unfortunately, the Elizabethtown Cemetery was one of the many casualties of the storm.
+It suffered damage when the heavy rainfall saturated the ground, causing it to sink and shift as much as 2 feet in some areas.
 The town has been working diligently with its engineering consultant to create a solution to fix the cemetery and protect it from future damage.

 The following video describes the plan:

 The contractor is ready to begin the process of leveling the headstones and finish grading the cemetery.
-The Town of Elizabethtown is requesting that family members remove any flowers, planted trees, crosses, flags and other materials from the headstones before Sunday, October 17.
+The Town of Elizabethtown requests that family members remove any flowers, planted trees, crosses, flags, and other materials from the headstones before October 17.

-The contractor has a very detailed system to remove the headstones with the upmost care.
-An explanation of process, can be found on the above video starting at 3:08 minutes.
+The contractor has a detailed system to remove the headstones with the utmost care.
+An explanation of the process can be found in the above video starting at 3:08 minutes.

 October 5, 2021 - Cemetery Construction Progress Update

 The primary feature of the construction project includes a 50-foot deep steel sheet pile wall.
 Most of the sheet pile wall is complete and should be finished by early November.